jaysonjphillips/hds-forty/src/content/pages/consulting-and-services.md

 ---
 path: /consulting
-title: Consulting
+title: Consulting and Services
 category: Pages
 ---
-Delivering cost effective services when you need them, our experts specialize in:
+Delivering cost effective services when you need them.

-### Technology Services
+### Services

-* Delphi, ASEMA, CITY, TripleSeat
+* Remote Sales & Catering Software Management
+* Menu Entry, Merge Document Creation & Report Writing
 * Salesforce Administration
-* Menu Entry, Merge Document Creation & Report Writing
-* Remote Sales & Catering Software Management
 * Website Design, Development and Maintenance

 ### Training & Education

-* Tailored education and content
+* Customized Sales and Catering Software Training
-* Training (remote and onsite)
+  * New Users, Special Skills and Refresh Training
-* Adhoc sales and catering software training
-* One on one hospitality sales and software training
 * Tailored hotel or brand specific proprietary education and content (secure)

-### Hotel Task Force

-Make Hospitality Tribe an extension of your team, relax and stay in control of your top line revenue as we work on your behalf.
-We also provide remote and onsite task force sales and administrative consultants to independent and branded across the country.
-Keep your team in top performance shape and provide your tribe with support during times of transition.
+Make Hospitality Tribe an extension of your team and stay in control of your top line revenue.
+Keep your team and property in top performance shape, and provide your tribe with support during pre-opening, budget constraints and times of transition.
+We provide remote and onsite task force sales and administrative consultants to independent and branded properties across the country.

 #### Positions we cover: